leroythelegend/rough_idea_project_cars/README.md

 Started
 ```
 * You may have noticed that the out lap does not show the tyre state, which is not realy what we want.
 We want to see the tyre state coming into the first lap.
 The API controls the state of the app using the Chain of Responsibility Design Pattern which allows a request to run down a chain and find its response.
 The set of request classes implement this responsibility open requestsessionstatequalify.h.
 First we need to include the requestracestatenotstarted.h header file to the qualy header file.
 So cd back to the src directory.
+* Open requestsessionstatequalify.h and add the the include file for the requestracestatenotstarted.h.
 ```
 #include "requestracestatenotstarted.h"
 ```